 a.
 Representative direct payment information

-i.
-If a representative cannot submit the direct payment information via any of the methods described in a. above and has no other means to submit it, you may follow existing communication instructions in GN 03360.005 to obtain affiliation/EIN information from the representative over the phone.
-In this situation, annotate the system with a Report of Contact (ROC) Form SSA-5002, or the ROC section in the Registration, Appointment and Services for Representatives (RASR) to document information about the contact (e.g., reporter, date, time).
+If a representative cannot submit the direct payment information using any of the methods described in subsection a. above and has no other means to submit it, you may follow existing communication instructions in GN 03360.005 to obtain affiliation/EIN information from the representative over the phone.
+In this situation, annotate the system with a ROC Form SSA-5002, or the ROC section in RASR to document information about the contact (e.g., reporter, date, time).

 NOTE: Representatives can only report their own affiliation information.

-1. If the representative’s appointment is already recognized prior to the telephone hearing
+1. If the representative’s appointment is already recognized prior to the telephone or online video hearing

-If the claim file contains an appointment (i.e., appointment that is recognized), the ALJ or appropriate OHO staff will verify the representative’s continued eligibility to represent claimants before us by checking the sanctions list at https://www.ssa.gov/foia/resources/proactivedisclosure/OGC_SanctionedReps_List.pdf, by visiting OHO’s website, or by searching the Registration, Appointment and Services for Representatives (RASR) application prior to the hearing.
+If the claim file contains a recognized appointment, the ALJ or appropriate OHO staff will verify the representative’s continued eligibility to represent claimants before us by checking the sanctions list at https://www.ssa.gov/foia/resources/proactivedisclosure/OGC_SanctionedReps_List.pdf, by visiting OHO’s website, or by searching RASR prior to the hearing.
 Once the ALJ confirms the parties are present at the hearing, there is no need to use the below attestation process, since we already have recognized the appointment.

-2. Procedure for OTR attestations followed by a signed appointment – COVID-19 pandemic remote telephone hearings only
+2. Procedure for OTR attestations followed by a signed appointment – COVID-19 pandemic remote telephone and online video hearings only

 a.
 During the hearing